 Your grades will have nothing to do with your career

 Don’t focus too much on your grades.
-There’s so much more that you can learn in school.
+There’s so much more than you can learn in school.
 Although you have to pass the course, don’t beat yourself up.
-Honestly, I don’t apply every thing I studied in college in my current job now.
+Honestly, I don’t apply everything I studied in college in my current job now.

 Don’t chase people

 If it’s worth fighting for, then fight for it!
 Otherwise, don’t chase.
 The effort, time and energy in chasing people is not worth it if they don’t want you to be in their lives.